Siderodromophobia- The Fear of Trains

 Self-Help Guide to Siderodromophobia

-The treatments that work on most phobias also work on Siderodromophobia.
+The treatments that work on most phobias also work on siderodromophobia.
 You can either take up anxiety-reducing initiatives at home or seek professional help.
-If your phobia is mild, you can control it with these self-help methods.
+If your phobia is mild, you might consider these self-help methods.

 Practice Yoga